 When you get married, each spouse comes from a completely different financial background.
 Emotional and financial baggage complicate things.

-The financial obligations that come along with children, complicate second marriages.
+The financial obligations that come along with children complicate second marriages.

 Talking about money makes people emotional.
 When you remarry, the emotions and stakes are even higher.
 One spouse may not be happy with the financial arrangements from their divorce.
 Perhaps they have to pay more child support than they’d like or even alimony.